 A participant who continues to work in the trade must abide by the following rules regarding collecting a pension benefit at the same time:

-A participant/pensioner under the age of 65, may not work in "disqualifying employment" in a shop within the geographic area covered by the Plan and/or if the shop was of the same craft or industry as the Metal Trades and collect a pension benefit.
+A retiree under the age of 65, may not work in "disqualifying employment" in a shop within the geographic area covered by the Plan and/or if the shop was of the same craft or industry as the Metal Trades and collect a pension benefit.

 However, a participant/pensioner over the age of 65, may not work in disqualifying employment in a shop within the geographic area covered by the Plan and/or if the shop was of the same craft or industry as the Metal Trades for 40 or more hours in any month and collect a pension benefit.

-At age 70 %, there is no restriction on the number of hours a participant or pensioner may work while receiving a pension benefit from the Pension Fund.
+When your reach your Required Mandatory Date (April 1st following the year in which you turn 73, for 2023), there is no restriction on the number of hours a participant or pensioner may work while receiving a pension benefit from the Pension Fund.

 Keep in mind, due to the provisions of the Secure Act 2.0, the RMD age is scheduled to increase periodically over the next several years.
 Please contact the Fund Office for more information.